-ONE of the most successful outreach programmes is the International Union of Crystallography (IUCr)-UNESCO OpenLab programme.
-OpenLabs is a network of operational crystallography laboratories based in different countries worldwide, mainly in Africa, South and Central America and South Asia and is aimed at allowing access to knowledge gained from crystallography in all parts of the world.
-Funds for additional OpenLabs are part of LAAMP.
+A SUCCESSFUL outreach programme is the International Union of Crystallography IUCr-UNESCO OpenLab programme.
+OpenLabs is a network of operational crystallography laboratories based in different countries worldwide, mainly in Africa, South and Central America and Southeast Asia and is aimed at allowing access to knowledge gained from crystallography in all parts of the world.
+Funds from LAAAMP are used for additional OpenLabs.